teivah/100-go-mistakes/docs/index.md

 ### Not categorizing tests (build tags, environment variables, and short mode) (#82)

+???+ info "TL;DR"

-**TL;DR**: Categorizing tests using build flags, environment variables, or short mode makes the testing process more efficient.
+    Categorizing tests using build flags, environment variables, or short mode makes the testing process more efficient.
 You can create test categories using build flags or environment variables (for example, unit versus integration tests) and differentiate short from long-running tests to decide which kinds of tests to execute.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/11-testing/82-categorizing-tests/)

 ### Not enabling the race flag (#83)

+???+ info "TL;DR"

-**TL;DR**: Enabling the `-race` flag is highly recommended when writing concurrent applications.
+    Enabling the `-race` flag is highly recommended when writing concurrent applications.
 Doing so allows you to catch potential data races that can lead to software bugs.

 ### Not using test execution modes (parallel and shuffle) (#84)

+???+ info "TL;DR"

-**TL;DR**: Using the `-parallel` flag is an efficient way to speed up tests, especially long-running ones.
+    Using the `-parallel` flag is an efficient way to speed up tests, especially long-running ones.
 Use the `-shuffle` flag to help ensure that a test suite doesn’t rely on wrong assumptions that could hide bugs.

 ### Not using table-driven tests (#85)

+???+ info "TL;DR"

-**TL;DR**: Table-driven tests are an efficient way to group a set of similar tests to prevent code duplication and make future updates easier to handle.
+    Table-driven tests are an efficient way to group a set of similar tests to prevent code duplication and make future updates easier to handle.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/11-testing/85-table-driven-tests/main_test.go)

 ### Sleeping in unit tests (#86)

+???+ info "TL;DR"

-**TL;DR**: Avoid sleeps using synchronization to make a test less flaky and more robust.
+    Avoid sleeps using synchronization to make a test less flaky and more robust.
 If synchronization isn’t possible, consider a retry approach.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/11-testing/86-sleeping/main_test.go)

 ### Not dealing with the time API efficiently (#87)

+???+ info "TL;DR"

-**TL;DR**: Understanding how to deal with functions using the time API is another way to make a test less flaky.
+    Understanding how to deal with functions using the time API is another way to make a test less flaky.
 You can use standard techniques such as handling the time as part of a hidden dependency or asking clients to provide it.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/11-testing/87-time-api/)